russhustle/leetpattern/docs/md/3176_find_the_maximum_length_of_a_good_subsequence_i.md

 ## 3176.
-Find The Maximum Length Of A Good Subsequence I
+Find the Maximum Length of a Good Subsequence I